 The intercity services on the West Coast Mainline are set to be cut to make way for HS2.
-With the cost of travelling on HS2 set to be much higher than the standard service the average commuter will pay much more overall.
+With the cost of traveling on HS2 set to be much higher than the standard service the average commuter will pay much more overall.

-All in all the biggest benefits of HS2 are likely to be for those in London and the South east, and perhaps the immediate areas surrounding the stations (the nearset station to Ashby de la Zouch is planned to be Toton, approx 19 miles by road).
-For the rest of the country, other than a slightly quicker journey time to London for Christmas shoppping, I can see no benefit!
+All in all the biggest benefits of HS2 are likely to be for those in London and the South east, and perhaps the immediate areas surrounding the stations (the nearest station to Ashby de la Zouch is planned to be Toton, approx 19 miles by road).
+For the rest of the country, other than a slightly quicker journey time to London for Christmas shopping, I can see no benefit!

 How Much will HS2 Cost?